Research Assistantships

 Students in URAD assist faculty with their research.

-• Students participating in the program are not expected to generate their own independent research projects.
+• The program is intended to introduce students to research, and students are not expected to generate their own independent research projects.

 • The program does not match students with faculty.
 See UGAR's tips and resources on how to find a faculty research mentor.